Adams Family Resources

-Since 1956, we have published nearly 50 scholarly editions of the personal and public papers of the Adams family of Massachusetts.
+Since 1956, we have published over 50 scholarly editions of the personal and public papers of the Adams family of Massachusetts.
 These family papers were written, accumulated, and preserved over a span of three centuries.

 The lesson plans and other resources featured here were developed by the Society’s Swensrud and Adams Teacher Fellows, workshop participants, and MHS Education Department staff members.
 Each project uses primary sources from the Society's collection.